isomerpages/moe-sls/_teacher-user-guide/Track Progress/(A2,1) View by Topic.md

 <h3 id="view-untagged-questions">View Untagged Questions</h3>
 <hr>
 <ol>
-<li><p>Click <strong>View Untagged Questions</strong> found above the table.
+<li><p>Click <strong>View Untagged Questions</strong> found beside the Content Map dropdown list.
 Untagged Questions are questions included in the Learning Progress but are not tagged to a particular Topic or Sub-topic of a Content Map.</p>
 <p><img style="width: 100%;" src="/images/2Teacher/TP-LP5.png"></p>
 </li>
 <li><p>On the Untagged Questions subpage, the list of Assignments with questions untagged to the Topic or Sub-topic is shown.
 The total number of Untagged Questions is shown at the top right of the Untagged Questions subpage.</p>